 \section{Introduction}

 In the coming years, next-generation observational instruments such as the Euclid space telescope and the Vera C.\@ Rubin Observatory will deliver galaxy catalogs with unprecedented precision and sky coverage.
-These surveys are expected to enhance our understanding of large-scale structures in the Universe and refine existing models of its formation.
+These surveys are expected to enhance our understanding of large-scale structures in the Universe and to refine existing models of its formation.

 A central task in analyzing data from such surveys is mass mapping through weak gravitational lensing.
-The aim is to reconstruct the distribution of dark matter from noisy shear measurements, which capture the distortion of galaxy shapes caused by inhomonegeous mass distribution along the line of sight \citep{Kaiser1993}.
+The aim is to reconstruct the distribution of dark matter from noisy shear measurements, which capture the distortion of galaxy shapes caused by inhomogeneous mass distribution along the line of sight \citep{Kaiser1993}.
 The resulting mass maps are then used to constrain the plausible ranges of cosmological parameters.
-Accurate mass mapping is crucial for optimizing cosmological inference---recent work by \citet{TersenovImpactWeaklensingMassmapping2025} showed that replacing the classical Kaiser-Squires method \citep{Kaiser1993} with a more advanced algorithm such as MCALens \citep{Starck2021} can significantly improve the figure of merit (FoM) in realistic weak lensing pipelines.
-Moreover, it is essential to rigorously quantify uncertainty, as errors in mass reconstruction can propagate to the estimation of cosmological parameters, potentially amplifying discrepancies.
+An accurate mass mapping is crucial for optimizing cosmological inference.
+Recent work by \citet{TersenovImpactWeaklensingMassmapping2025} showed that replacing the classical Kaiser-Squires method \citep{Kaiser1993} with a more advanced algorithm such as MCALens \citep{Starck2021} can significantly improve the figure of merit (FoM) in realistic weak-lensing pipelines.
+Moreover, it is essential to rigorously quantify the uncertainty because errors in mass reconstruction can propagate to the estimation of cosmological parameters and might amplify discrepancies.